-Today we are going to know the different ways to say “but” in Japanese.
-You can say “but” using the particle ga [が], kedo [けど], demo [でも] shikashi [しかし], tadashi [ただし] and others.
-But there was always the question of which one to use.
-They will be answered with some examples and explanations in this article.
+Today we will learn the various ways to say “but” in Japanese.
+You can say “but” using the particle ga [が], kedo [けど], demo [でも], shikashi [しかし], tadashi [ただし], and others.
+But there is always the question of which one to use.
+These will be answered with some examples and explanations in this article.

 Demo (でも)

-This is one of the most well-known and used forms, usually used at the beginning of the sentence, but it can never appear at the end and in the middle of a sentence like kedo (けど) and others.
-Demo is used for more colloquial tones, a more formal way of saying "but" at the beginning of the sentence is Shikashi (しかし).
+This is one of the most well-known and used forms, usually placed at the beginning of the sentence, but it can never appear at the end or in the middle of a sentence like kedo (けど) and others.
+Demo is used for more colloquial tones; a more formal way to say “but” at the beginning of a sentence is Shikashi (しかし).

 Examples: